maximilionus/dotfiles/byedpi/instructions.md

 --auto=torst --timeout=3" \
 ```

-Find the combination that works for you and try to access resources such as Youtube and Discord.
+Find the combination of options that works for you and try to access resources such as Youtube and Discord.